SAP-archive/cloud-sample-spaceflight-hana/docs/ex4_one_stop_calc_view.md

     ![Add Vertex Attribute 2](./img/Ex4_Add_Vertex_Attr2.png)

-1. Now created the graph edges by dragging the arrow from the `Start` vertex to the `ChangeAt` vertex.
+1. Now create the graph edges by dragging the arrow from the `Start` vertex to the `ChangeAt` vertex.

     ![Add Vertex 3](./img/Ex4_Add_Vertex3.png)

     Repeat this process and connect the `ChangeAt` vertex to the `Destination` vertex

-    These edges will automatically be named `E1`, `E2` etc.; however, for the sake of clarity, we will call these edges `Leg1` and `Leg2` respectively.
+    These edges will automatically be named `E1`, `E2` etc.; however, for the sake of clarity, we will rename these edges `Leg1` and `Leg2` respectively.

     Your graph should now look like this:

     ![Add Edges](./img/Ex4_Add_Edges.png)